techwritescode/ca65-lsp/README.md

   require 'lspconfig'.ca65.setup{}
   ```
 - Helix
-  - if it doesn't already exist, create a [`languages.toml` file](https://docs.helix-editor.com/languages.html#languagestoml-files).
+  - If it doesn't already exist, create a [`languages.toml` file](https://docs.helix-editor.com/languages.html#languagestoml-files).
 I put mine in my [config directory](https://docs.helix-editor.com/configuration.html) which for me (on Windows 11) is `~/AppData/Roaming/helix/`
-  - add the following to it:
+  - Add the following to it:
     ```toml
     # languages.toml
     [language-server.ca65-lsp]